roastedbeans/celldata-andoid-v2/README.md

 ## Usage
 1. Launch the app on an Android device.
 2. Grant the necessary permissions.
-3. Navigate to the "Live Data" tab to monitor real-time cell tower information.
+3. Navigate to the "Cell Info" tab to monitor real-time cell tower information.
+4. Navigate to "Cell Logger" tab to monitor cell tower information in table format.
+(Pending feature)
+5. [Cell Logger] Use "DELETE OLD DATA" to reset all the cell tower information.
+(Pending feature)
-4. Use the "Export Data" feature to save collected information for further analysis.
+6. [Cell Logger] Use the "Export Data" feature to save collected information for further analysis.
+(Pending feature)

 ## Contributing
 1. Fork the repository.